-A recent story that’s shocked the hotel industry is the data hack at Marriott’s Starwood division.
+Last year, the data hack at Marriott’s Starwood division shocked the hotel industry.
 Affecting over 500 million customers, the cyberattack resulted in email addresses, passport information and, most worryingly, encrypted credit card data being compromised.
+Fast-forward to 2019, and British Airways is fined a whopping £183 million for a data breach after falling foul of the GDPR's strict guidelines.

 The scale of the task for Marriott’s IT security team is not to be underestimated, but this very unfortunate incident is a timely reminder that guest information security must be treated seriously by hotels of all sizes.